RomanKue/docs-example/docs/app-dev-handbook/diagnostics.md

         -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005
 ```

-💡 scaling replicas to one, is a good idea to make sure you have only one pod running when debugging API calls via a REST
+💡 Scaling replicas to one, is a good idea to make sure you have only one pod running when debugging API calls via a REST
 interface.
 Otherwise, it is hard to know if the pod you are profiling will serve the request.
 There will be a
 performance impact on the running application.
 Debugging in the production environment is not recommended in general.